cnmnzhang/perRI/README.md

 ## Requirements

 Python 3.9+.
-Install dependencies:

-Method 1.
-Installs the package in editable mode with all dependencies from `pyproject.toml`.
+To install the package in editable mode with all dependencies from `pyproject.toml`:
 ```bash
   python3 -m venv .venv
   source .venv/bin/activate